 Jinjer Tempe AZ

-With Sick new world on everyone’s mind, the states surrounding Nevada got a bunch of one-off shows, and Arizona had a lot to choose.
-Jinjer came through Tempe AZ at the Marquee theater to what seemed like a sold-out crowd.
+With Las Vegas’ Sick New World festival on everyone’s mind, the states surrounding Nevada got a bunch of one-off shows, and folks in Arizona had a lot to choose from.
+Jinjer was one of those festival bands on offer, and came through Tempe AZ to play at the Marquee theater in front of a near sold-out crowd.

-Jinjer is a solid metalcore band on nearly every level!
-Going from screaming to beautiful singing.
-Their breakdowns are as heavy as they come, and they break it down with a unique melodic experimental jazz.
+Jinjer is a solid metalcore band on every level, being able to transition from screaming to beautiful singing at the drop of a beat.
+Their breakdowns in their songs can be as heavy as they come, and the band infuses those breakdowns with their unique blend of metal and melodic experimental jazz.

-Jinjer took the stage right at 9 pm to a very foggy and blue stage!
-The last time Jinjer was here was at the end of 2022, and while we didn’t get the same huge stage production it honestly didn’t matter.
-Jinjer’s music speaks for itself!
-They’re nothing less than a well-oiled machine that’s just as precise as Meshuggah.
-Tatiana is a commander on stage and her stage presence is just as evil as beautiful.
+Jinjer took the stage right at 9 pm to a very foggy and blue set up.
+The last time Jinjer was here was at the end of 2022, and while we didn’t get the same huge stage production the had brought through back then, it honestly didn’t matter.
+Jinjer let the music speaks for itself.
+They’re nothing less than a well-oiled machine who play just as precise as Meshuggah.
+Tatiana, the lead singer, is a commander on stage and her stage presence is as evil as it is beautiful.
 One of the unique aspects of watching Jinjer live is their bass player Eugene.
-As I was looking around, I definitely saw some people focused on Eugene, I mean how could you not, he has to be one of the top 10 bass players in the world!
-Every time I’ve seen Jinjer it seems as if Roman (guitar) is normally roaming around in the dark parts of the stage just thrashing away at his guitar.
-I was surprised to see him at the forefront of the stage foot up on the speaker headbanging.
-Jinjer keeps on gaining momentum climbing the metal ladder and selling out the Marquee theater on a Thursday night tells you how strong their fan base is.
+As I was looking around, I definitely saw some people focused on Eugene, considered to be one of the top-10 bass players in the world!
+Every time I’ve seen Jinjer, Roman (on guitar) is normally roaming around in the dark parts of the stage just thrashing away, so it was a surprise to see him at the forefront of the stage, headbanging with a foot perched on the monitor.
+It’s obvious that Jinjer keeps gaining momentum, climbing the metal ladder, and selling out the Marquee theater on a weeknight is testament to how rapidly their fan base is growing.

 Performers